Erin C. Dunn, ScD, MPH

 As a research fellow at Harvard Medical School, he discovered that electrical stimulation in the thalamic lateral geniculate nucleus (LGN) can be used to transiently silence spiking activity in primary visual cortex.
 This led, in turn, to modulating on-going visual activity with electrical stimulation and to creating artificial visual percepts.
 While a number of prior investigators had attempted to put visual stimuli into the living brain, his results suggested the LGN is an advantageous target not previously utilized, and his papers on visual prosthetics described a novel approach that challenged prior scientific dogma.
 Recognition followed, with his being named a finalist for the Saatchi & Saatchi Award for World Changing Ideas, and a finalist for Scientist of the Year by Status Magazine (Greece) for his efforts in restoring sight to the blind.

-Nicte Mejia-Gonzalez, MD, Neurology
+Nicte Mejia-Gonzalez, MD,

-2011 Rappaport Research Scholar
+2011 Rappaport Research Fellow

 Nicte Mejia, MD, is an Assistant in Neurology at Massachusetts General Hospital and an Instructor in Neurology at Harvard Medical School.
 She was born in Guatemala of Mexican and Salvadorian parents, and she graduated medical school with honors from the Tecnologico de Monterrey in Monterrey, Mexico.
 Dr. Mejia obtained subspecialty training in Neurology and Movement Disorders at Mass General and Brigham and Women’s Hospital.
 Her clinical practice centers on caring for patients with Parkinson’s disease and other movement disorders.